dtanner/chaperone/README.md

 # Chaperone
-Chaperone is a simple yet powerful monitoring application, intended to be deployed as a docker container.
+Chaperone is a monitoring application intended to be deployed as a docker container.

 # Features
+- Execution of arbitrary checks configured with cron or interval (e.g. `30s`, `5m` `8h`) syntax.
-- Periodic execution of arbitrary checks.
-Execute commands directly in a check, or call out to your own scripts.
+- Execute commands directly in a check, or call out to your own scripts.
 - Simple configuration using TOML files.
-- Basic checks are super easy, and dynamic template-driven checks are barely an inconvenience.
-- Configurable output destinations for your check results, for example stdout, InfluxDB, and Slack.
+- Configurable output destinations for check results. e.g. stdout, InfluxDB, and Slack.

 # Main Concepts
 ## Check